 - Preheat the oven to 425F.
 Layer a large sheet pan with parchment paper (optional, makes clean-up easier).

-- Slice the tomatoes into 3-4 pieces.
-Remove the center stem and core from the tomatoes.
-Slice the bell peppers into 4-5 wedges, removing the center seeds and stem.
+- Slice the tomatoes into 3-4 wedges, discarding the core.
+Slice the bell peppers into 4-5 wedges, discarding the center seeds and stem.
 Quarter the onions, also removing the core and pulling apart the layers of the onion to make 7-8 pieces total.

 - Spread the tomatoes, onion pieces, red pepper slices, and cloves of garlic out in an even layer on the sheet pan.

-- Sprinkle with olive oil and salt.
-Use clean hands to toss everything together.
+- Sprinkle with olive oil, salt, and freshly ground black pepper, to taste.
+Use clean hands or a spatula to toss everything together.

 - Transfer to the oven to roast on the middle rack at 425F for 30-35 minutes.
 It is ready when some pieces have char marks (they shouldn't be completely burned, just blackened in spots) and the tomatoes are reduced in size.

-- Transfer everything to a blender.
+- Transfer the roasted ingredients to a blender or food processor.
 Be careful not to overfill the blender.
 Add ½ cup water, vegetable bouillon, basil, and sugar.

 - Blend on medium speed for 1-2 minutes, until pureed.
 Vent the blender as needed to avoid steam buildup.
-Add the remaining ½ cup water as desired (I usually end up adding the full cup of water).
+Add the remaining ½ cup water, as needed.

 - Taste for salt and sugar.
 Garnish with extra basil and enjoy!